Nakilon/reddit_bot/README.md

 * yayornay -- bot that flairs posts according to voting in top level comments
 * largeimagesreview -- useful script for [subreddit /r/largeimages](https://reddit.com/r/largeimages/top)
   It calculates quality of x-posts from different subreddits based on mods activity (remove/approve).
-  For example, this shows that it would be ok to ignore /r/pics from now:
+  For example, this showed that it would be ok to ignore /r/pics from now:

              pics            Total: 98     Quality: 19%
           wallpapers         Total: 69     Quality: 52%